pedro-callil/molecular-docking-parameter-effect/GROMACS/README.md

 Berendsen, H. J., van der Spoel, D., & van Drunen, R. (1995).
 GROMACS: A message-passing parallel molecular dynamics implementation. _Computer physics communications_, 91(1-3), 43-56.

+<a id="10">[10]</a>
+Oostenbrink, C., Villa, A., Mark, A. E., & Van Gunsteren, W. F. (2004).
+A biomolecular force field based on the free enthalpy of hydration and
+solvation: the GROMOS force‐field parameter sets 53A5 and 53A6. _Journal
+of computational chemistry_, 25(13), 1656-1676.